Beer has a rich, varied history and is an important part of different cultures around the world.

 The English opposed hopped beers when they became popular elsewhere in Europe.
 To the English, a real ale should only have liquor, malt, and yeast.

 Attitudes changed, though, and soon enough, the English embraced hopped beers.
-Thus, the porter was born.
+Thus, the porter was born and the porter vs stout debate has begun.

 Porters are a well-hopped brew.
 The English drank porters as early as the 14th century.
 It is dark in appearance thanks to the use of brown malt.